cocos/cocos-docs/en/editor/publish/setup-native-development.md

   > **Note**: there is a **Cocos** option in the **Game development with C++** module.
 Do **NOT** check it.

-- In macOS, the installation of [Xcode](https://developer.apple.com/xcode/download/) and command line tool is needed.
+- On macOS, the installation of [Xcode](https://developer.apple.com/xcode/download/) and the command-line tools are necessary.

   > **Note**: starting with v3.0.1, Xcode v11.5 and above is required.